 After pickup at the Arts centre in Melbourne we transfer for approx 3 hours drive to reach Halls Gap in the Grampians.
 After lunch we will bus to the start of our river and waterfalls walk up the Mackenzie river (approx 8Km total).
 We commence from the spectacular Mackenzie Falls, descending a series of stone steps to follow a riverside track to Fish Falls which cascades 60 metres over terraced rocks into a pool below year round.
 We continue onto the recreation area Zumsteins and further up the river valley into the Wartook valley where we’ll be staying.
 Our bus then transfers us to our inspiring Meditation retreat and accommodation, with a beautiful rural location giving views of the Northern Grampians.

-You’ll meet your teachers for the week ahead and learn more about this amazing retreat which is fully dedicated to spiritual practices.
+You’ll meet your teachers for the week ahead and learn more about this amazing retreat which is self styled as an Ashram and fully dedicated to spiritual practices.
 We meet some of the volunteers who live here and help prepare the wonderful vegetarian food we will be eating this week.

 That afternoon and evening we’ll start our retreat to rediscover and reconnect to your soul and to learn practices that support your inner journey.
 Over the next several days we will have focused offerings and short courses to aid in the cultivation of your personal practice, mixed with a hike each day where we can practice bringing aspects of the meditative state and mindfulness as we walk.